 The audit committee of the board of directors oversees the company's financial reporting on behalf of the board.
 Management is responsible for the system of internal controls and for preparing financial statements.
 The independent auditors are responsible for expressing an opinion on the fair presentation of the audited financial statements in conformity with generally accepted accounting principles.

-The audit committee operates in accordance with a charter approved by the board of directors, a copy of which is attached as an appendix to this proxy statement.
+The audit committee operates in accordance with a charter approved by the board of directors.

-In fulfilling its oversight responsibilities, the audit committee reviewed the audited December 31, 2000 financial statements of the company with management and the independent auditors.
+In fulfilling its oversight responsibilities, the audit committee reviewed the audited December 31, 2001 financial statements of the company with management and the independent auditors.
 Management represented to the committee that these statements were prepared in accordance with generally accepted accounting principles.
 The audit committee also discussed accounting policies, significant judgements inherent in the financial statements, disclosures and other matters required by generally accepted auditing standards with management and the independent auditors.
-In addition, the committee has received from the independent auditors the annual independence disclosures required by the Independence Standards Board Standard No. 1 and discussed with them their independence from management and the company.
-In that connection, the audit committee considered the compatibility of all non-audit services with the auditors' independence.
+In addition, the committee has received from the independent auditors the annual independence disclosures required by Independence Standards Board Standard No. 1 and discussed with them their independence from management and the company.
+In that connection, the audit committee considered the compatibility of all non-audit services with the auditors' independence and reaffirmed its previous decision that its independent auditor will not provide information technology consulting or outsourced internal audit services.

-During 2000, the audit committee met with management, the internal auditors and independent auditors to discuss:
+During 2001, the audit committee met with management, the internal auditors and independent auditors to discuss:

-- the annual audit scope and plans for their respective audits, - the adequacy of staffing and related fees, - the results of their examinations, and - the adequacy and effectiveness of accounting and financial controls.
+- the annual audit scope and plans for their respective audits, - the adequacy of staffing and related fees, - · the results of their examinations, and - the adequacy and effectiveness of accounting and financial controls.